-Peace & Justice Studies is a rapidly developing area of academic study which, from a variety of disciplines, examines:
+Peace and Justice Studies is a rapidly developing area of interdisciplinary academic study that explores:

 - issues of peace, social justice, and ecological sustainability

 - the causes and consequences of war and social conflict

 - the power of nonviolent social movements and methods of conflict resolution and conflict transformation

 - strategies and practices for fostering a more just, peaceful, and ecologically sustainable world

 Xavier's Peace and Justice Studies minor is a fifteen hour interdisciplinary program compatible with any undergraduate major.
 The focus of Xavier's program is broad, examining a wide array of contemporary social justice and ecological issues along with issues of war and nonviolence.
 Attention is devoted as well to the role that practices such as mindfulness and meditation/contemplative prayer can play in work for a more just and peaceful world.